cdhogan/DFT-basics/0_water/0_start/README.md

 [...]
 ```

 2. To simulate an isolated molecule, we place it in a large empty box.
-Later we will examine in more detail what size and form the box must take, but for now let's just take a cubic box of length about 8 A. We can do this by explicitly defining the three  orthogonal lattice vectors in an "input card" called `CELL_PARAMETERS` together with `ibrav = 0`:
+Later we will examine in more detail what size and form the box must take (bear in mind we have a periodic supercell, not an isolated box!), but for now let's just take a cubic box of length about 8 A. We can do this by explicitly defining the three  orthogonal lattice vectors in an "input card" called `CELL_PARAMETERS` together with `ibrav = 0`:
 ```
 % cat H2O.scf.in
 ibrav     = 0,